-Type 1 diabetes is generally diagnosed in children and young adults, though it can occur at any age.
-A child may experience these additional symptoms:
+It’s generally diagnosed in children and young adults, although it can occur at any age.
+It’s most commonly diagnosed in children

 - sudden, unintentional weight loss